saishridhar/Wumpus-Environment/README.md

 # Wumpus-Environment
-A Wumpus Environment written in Python with parallel trial execution.
+A Wumpus Environment written in Python with parallel trial execution using multiprocessing.